Are you curious about the parts of a stethoscope and what its functions are?

-The bell half is the smaller side of the chest piece and is used for listening to narrower range or low-frequency sounds.
+The bell half is the smaller side of the chest piece its narrower range listens to low-frequency sounds.
 It also acts as a sound resonator.
 It’s best used for listening to some heart sounds, as well as detecting any abnormal vascular sounds from both the carotid arteries and the aorta.

 Now that you understand the parts of a stethoscope and what they do, you can confidently use this device to better monitor your patients’ health.

 A stethoscope is a medical device used to listen to internal body sounds such as heart sounds, breath sounds, and blood flow.
 It is composed of several parts, including an earpiece, a tube, and a chest piece.
 It is used by healthcare professionals to diagnose and assess various medical conditions.
 It is also used to measure blood pressure.
 The parts of the stethoscope work together to amplify body sounds and create a clear sound for the listener.